digitalyoshixi/germspeak/README.md

 A simple imperative programming lanuage created that DOES NOT collect garbage.

 # TODO:
-- [ ] Enable polymorphism for the parser
+- [ ] codegen
-    - Now, I want to make clear the only shared values between the node is the codegen() function, and a few more debug things that each node will have.
+Now, I want to make clear the only shared values between the node is the codegen() function, and a few more debug things that each node will have.
 All other values are private
-- [ ] codegen

 # Documentation
 ### Keywords
 - `germ` : the keyword for definind a fn